If you love hiking, rock climbing, surfing, and getting to off-the-beaten-path destinations then these 10 Best Europe Itineraries are for you.

 Wow!
 I never could’ve imagined the number of bikes zipping by when we walked the city.
 It’s cool, but you really do have to pay attention or you’ll easily get clipped by a bike in a rush.

-This city is much smaller city than it’s neighbor, Amsterdam.
+This city is a much smaller city than its neighbor, Amsterdam.
 We stayed in an apartment overlooking the town square and cathedral here and had such a wonderful time.
 We enjoyed getting to walk from our apartment to buy our bread, cheese, coffee, chocolate, and wine all from small shops and the food was so good!

 Non camping Accommodation

 - Haarlem Accommodation